 In the name of the God of Creation who loves us all, Amen.
-Good morning, and welcome to the Cathedral on this first Sunday of Advent, as we begin a new year in our liturgical calendar.
-Advent is a time of expectant waiting and preparation for the coming of Christ from two different, but related perspectives.
-It offers those gathered as the Body of Christ an opportunity to share in the anticipation of the nativity of Jesus, and to be alert for his Second Coming, as we hear in the lovely and prophetic words of Jeremiah, "The days are surely coming, says the LORD, when I will fulfill the promise I made to the house of Israel and the house of Judah.
-In those days and at that time I will cause a righteous.
+Good Morning, and welcome to the Cathedral on this first Sunday of Advent, as we begin a new year in our liturgical calendar.
+Advent is a time of expectant waiting and preparation.
+It offers those gathered as the Body of Christ an opportunity to share in the anticipation of the nativity of Jesus, and to be alert for his return.
+Today's readings seem to take on heightened meaning given the uncertainty of our times.

-Branch to spring up for David; and he shall execute justice and righteousness in the land."
-And Luke, in today's Gospel, writes of "the Son of man coming in a cloud with power and great glory."
-Today's readings seem to take on heightened meaning given the uncertainty of our times with terrorism, domestic violence, and political and economic polarities, just to name a few of the current events with which we are faced.
 These only add to our anxiety about the present, and our wish to know what the future will bring.
 How can we be prepared?
 What are the signs of today that carry the seeds of what will be tomorrow?
 And perhaps at the heart of this for many of us, what is, and is not, under our control?
-Businesses, governments, and educational institutions-including the institution where I teach-hire consultants to predict what is to come, and offer advice as to how best prepare for it.
-This desire to predict the future is what prompts horoscopes and palm readers, and I recently saw an ad for a brand of watch which read "connected to eternity."
-I am not a Greek scholar, but I do know that chronos-or sequential, chronological time-and Kairos-which is the appointed time in the purpose of God, or sacred time under the aspect of eternity-are not the same kind of time.
+Businesses, governments, and educational institutions-including the institution where I teach-hire consultants predict what is to come, and offer advice as to how best prepare for it.
+We know that chronos-or sequential, chronological time-and Kairos-which is the appointed time in the purpose of God, or sacred time under the aspect of eternity-are not the same kinds of time.
 It is the former with which we are often confronted in this busy, sometimes hectic season, and the latter with which our liturgical season of Advent is primarily concerned.
 Sometimes in our cultural, chronological anxiety we begin Christmas right after Halloween, and we confuse Advent with Christmas, which is, in a way, like skipping from Palm Sunday to Easter without observing Holy Week.
 We forget to wait, and pay attention, and we risk losing the only moment we have, which is this moment, here and now.

-In the midst of our anxieties about the future, there's probably no Christian teaching that's caused more excitement and confusion than what is often called the "second coming of Christ."
-And sometimes I wonder if we confuse that Advent with the beginning of Advent we observe today.
-They are related, but not the same.
 In one of my favorite Peanuts comic strips, Linus and Lucy are standing at the window looking out at the rain falling.
 Lucy says to Linus, "Boy, look at it rain...What if it floods the whole earth?"
 Linus, the resident biblical scholar for the Peanuts gang, answers, "It will never do that...in the ninth chapter of Genesis, God promised Noah that would never happen again, and the sign of the promise is the rainbow."
 With a smile on her face, Lucy replies, "Linus, you've taken a great load off my mind."
 To which Linus responds, "Sound theology has a way of doing that."
 Yes, "sound theology," the teachings of scripture and the Church, rightly understood, can help ease our anxieties about this doctrine.
 And sound theology can also be the occasion for us to think about hope, and waiting, and especially about what we can and cannot control.
 We need not worry unnecessarily, but we do have some responsibility to watch, and wait, and hope, and pray; and, to work for justice and peace.
 That's the Advent we observe today.